 However, Christianity always played an essential role in forming the Bulgarian nation and its identity.
 It helped to keep the native language alive during Ottoman domination and, in many respects, the national culture and traditions.

-There are over 200 monasteries spread all over the country, which certainly highlights the importance Christianity has always had in the nation.
+Over 200 monasteries are spread throughout the country, which certainly highlights the importance Christianity has always had in the nation.
 This is precisely why no visit to Bulgaria can be deemed complete if you do not visit at least some of the most important monasteries.

-This article will show you some of the most remarkable and beautiful monasteries in Bulgaria, all of them worth a visit during your trip to Bulgaria.
+This article will show you some of Bulgaria’s most remarkable and beautiful monasteries, all of which are worth a visit during your trip.

 The Three Most Remarkable Monasteries In Bulgaria

-The first three monasteries we present in this article can be considered the three biggest and most important monasteries in the country: Rila, Bachkovo, and Troyan monasteries, the three of them under the direct jurisdiction of the Holy Synod.
+The first three monasteries we present in this article can be considered the country’s biggest and most important: Rila, Bachkovo, and Troyan monasteries, all under the direct jurisdiction of the Holy Synod.
 Here are all the details you need to know about visiting monasteries in Bulgaria.

 Rila Monastery

-Located in the heart of the Rila Mountains, about 110 km from the capital of Bulgaria, Sofia, and about 1150 meters above sea level, this is the country’s most famous and most important monastery and the second biggest in the Balkan Peninsula.
+Located in the heart of the Rila Mountains, about 110 km from Sofia, Bulgaria’s capital, and about 1150 meters above sea level, this is the country’s most famous and important monastery and the second biggest in the Balkan Peninsula.

 The complex dates back to the tenth century, holding the record of being the largest Eastern Orthodox Monastery in Bulgaria.